-These emission factors reflect a range of changes in SOC that would be expected from AGC and CCG activities, but do not account for the additional sources, sinks, and reservoirs that would likely produce
+These emission factors reflect a range of changes in SOC that would be expected from AGC and CCG activities, but do not account for the additional sources, sinks, and reservoirs that would likely produce further emission reductions for these project types.
+For example, both project types would likely also

 To estimate the technical potential for emission reductions through AGC activities, these emission factors were applied to the 185,000 acres of grassland which annually convert to cropland.
-The result is an estimated technical potential for AGC in the US ranging from 3.6 to 153.9 thousand metric tonnes of CO_2 equivalent (tCO_2 e) each year.
+The result is an estimated technical potential for AGC in the US ranging from 0.2 to 2.0 million metric tonnes of CO2 equivalent (tCO2e) each year.